artefactual-labs/enduro/docs/configuration-reference.md

 #### `allowedOrigins` (Array of strings)

-Additional origins allowed by CORS and Go's `net/http.CrossOriginProtection` CSRF defense.
-Unsafe cross-origin browser requests from other origins are denied.
-Safe methods such as `GET`, `HEAD`, and `OPTIONS` are still allowed through the CSRF defense, but CORS response headers are removed for origins that are not same-origin or listed here.
+Additional origins allowed by CORS and by Enduro's browser cross-origin write protection, which uses Go's `net/http.CrossOriginProtection`.
+This CSRF-style control rejects unsafe cross-origin browser requests before they can reach state-changing API handlers.

+Safe methods such as `GET`, `HEAD`, and `OPTIONS` are always allowed through this protection, but CORS response headers are removed for origins that are not same-origin or listed here.
 Requests without browser origin signals and requests whose origin matches the request host are allowed.

 Origins must match the browser `Origin` header exactly, including scheme and port when present, for example `https://dashboard.example.org` or